President Trump Informally Declared the Opioid Crisis a National Emergency

 Thursday’s move is something of a reversal for the Trump administration, which had indicated earlier this week it would not declare a national emergency.
 Secretary of Health and Human Services Tom Price downplayed the possibility when asked by reporters about the commission’s recommendation on Tuesday.

-“Most national emergencies that have been declared in the area of public-health emergency have been focused on a specific area, a time-limited problem — either an infectious disease or a specific threat to public health,” Price explained.
+“Most national emergencies that have been declared in the area of public-health emergency have been focused on a specific area, a time-limited problem—either an infectious disease or a specific threat to public health,” Price explained.
 “The two most recent that come to mind are the Zika outbreak and Hurricane Sandy.
 So we believe that, at this point, the resources that we need or the focus that we need to bring to bear to the opioid crisis, at this point, can be addressed without the declaration of an emergency.
 Although all things are on the table for the president.”

+Other Cabinet members have also taken steps to confront the epidemic.
+On August 2, Attorney General Jeff Sessions announced the formation of an opioid fraud and abuse detection unit to target pharmacies and doctors committing prescription-related fraud.
+Sessions also reversed an Obama-era sentencing memo in May and authorized federal prosecutors to seek the maximum possible sentences in drug-related crimes.

+A major milestone in the Trump administration’s efforts to reduce opioid abuse was Congress’s failure to repeal the Affordable Care Act this summer.
+The landmark health care law’s Medicaid expansion gave some of the states hardest hit by overdose deaths broader coverage options for treatment and substance abuse programs.
+But as my colleague Ron Brownstein noted last month, both the House and Senate repeal bills would have dramatically cut Medicaid and reduced states’ ability to respond to the crisis.